 The issue of sustainability is appallingly complex, making it difficult to define it clearly.
 In this context, I would therefore only like to briefly discuss the origin of the sustainability movement.

 The German-language term "sustainability" was already used in 1713 by the German forest scientist Hans Carl von Carlowitz shaped, who used this in connection with the establishment of sustainable forestry.
 We also know the ideas of sustainable use of nature from the culture of the Indians.
-At the current heyday of sustainability, the published in 1987 Report contributed to the Brundtland Commission, who formulated a concept for sustainable development.
+At the current heyday of sustainability, the published in 1987 Message contributed to the Brundtland Commission, who formulated a concept for sustainable development.
 The frequently quoted key message is:

 "Sustainable development is development that meets the needs of the present without risking that future generations will not be able to meet their own needs."